iatomato/page/_posts/2021-05-19-shell-examples.md

 <a href="https://raw.githubusercontent.com/iatomato/scripthub/master/shell-style.sh" target="_blank">-拓展例子</a>

-# A example for configure script
+# A example for a part of configure script

 ```shell
 ...